xoidlabs/xoid/readme.md

 ```

-In **xoid**, every store is an ES6 Proxy wrapper around the state.
-This means that no selector function is necessary to "focus" a deep branch of state.
+In **xoid**, via ES6 Proxies, every store is an observable tree.
+No selector function is necessary to "focus" a deep branch of state.

 ```js
 import { create } from 'xoid'